M0hammadL/academic-kickstart/content/post/poplevel/index.md

 ---

-Excited to share our new work [Population-level integration of single-cell datasets enables multi-scale analysis across samples](https://t.co/I4hqJgUTEC)
+I am excited to share our new work [Population-level integration of single-cell datasets enables multi-scale analysis across samples](https://t.co/I4hqJgUTEC)
 .
-We present scPoli to learn representation for cell types and samples that can be updated with new cells and samples.
+We present (single-cell population level integration) scPoli to learn representation for cell types and samples that can be updated with new cells and samples.
 Please read the [tweetorial](https://twitter.com/Mohlotf/status/1597663171875319809) for full details.